SSyncropel Docs

 4. Backup discipline

-What the daemon does for you
+What the instance does for you

 On every startup, spl serve snapshots ~/.syncro/hub.db to ~/.local/share/syncropel/backups/<instance-key>/hub.db.bak.
 The destination lives outside ~/.syncro/, so a rm -rf ~/.syncro/ does not nuke the backup.

-What the daemon does NOT do
+What the instance does NOT do

 The startup backup is destructive on every restart.
-If hub.db is empty, corrupt, or wrong when the daemon starts, that empty/corrupt/wrong file overwrites the backup.
+If hub.db is empty, corrupt, or wrong when the instance starts, that empty/corrupt/wrong file overwrites the backup.
 By the time you notice, the good copy is gone.

 What you should do instead